lorey/karllorey.com/posts/keeping-pandas-dataframes-clean-importing-json/index.md

 .. type: text
 -->

-At [First Momentum](https://firstmomentum.vc), I do a lot of data analysis to find the most promising young startups.
+For work, I do a lot of data analysis to find the most promising young startups.
 As a first step, you always have to import the desired data into a Pandas DataFrame and do some preprocessing, for example by importing JSON data from some API.
 When doing this kind of pre-processing,